 Prenatals Vitamins: Why You Should Take Them & How They Make a Difference

-When it comes to prenatal vitamins, most health care providers agree that you should start taking them before you begin trying to get pregnant, and continue during your entire pregnancy.
-I even recommend taking them while you’re breastfeeding, too.
+When it comes to prenatal vitamins, most health care providers do agree that you should start taking them before you begin trying to get pregnant, and continue throughout your entire pregnancy.
+I even recommend taking them while you’re breastfeeding too!

-Perhaps you’re questioning everything you’ve ever put into or on your body while you’re pregnant.
+But, perhaps you’re questioning everything you’ve ever put into or on your body while you’re pregnant.
 Can prenatal vitamins really make a difference?
 Do you really need them?
-Can’t you and your baby get everything you need from a healthy diet?
+Can’t you and your baby get everything you need from your diet?

-I'll break down some things you need to know about prenatal vitamins so you can make an informed decision about what’s right for you and your developing baby.
+I'll break down some things you need to know about prenatal vitamins so you can make an informed decision about what’s right for you and baby.